ManuPotrel/covid_scans/README.md

 You will find four different CNN models here, two relatively simple ones and two inspired by the VGG-16 architecture (one non-preprocessed and one preprocessed each).
 As expected, the accuracy is suspiciously outstanding and the Grad-CAMs (interpretability) don't impress.

+## Deployment

+In the deployment folder, you will find our streamlit application, which will enable the online testing of the models.

 ## Requirements

 You will need to download the data yourself at the link given above.<br>
-If you want to experiment with the U-Net model that was tried, you will need to download (or train) your own weights.
+If you want to experiment with the U-Net model that was tried, you will need to download (or train) your own weights.<br>
+To see the full streamlit app, you may need to build your own dataframes.